 Charaterisation and pre-clinical development of a novel dual activity anti-androgen for castration resistant prostate cancer

-Dr. Mohammad Asim is a Molecular Biologist who studies Cancer in order to find novel and more effective treatments. he has over a decade of experience studying the molecular mechanisms that lead to prostate cancer progression and failure of current therapies.
-His research has focussed on understanding the role of the androgen receptor in prostate cancer and is potentially vital in finding novel treatments for aggressive disease.
+Dr. Mohammad Asim is a Molecular Biologist who studies molecular mechanisms that drive cancer progression in order to find novel and more effective treatments. he has over a decade of experience studying the molecular mechanisms that lead to prostate cancer progression and failure of current therapies.
+His research has primarily focussed on understanding the role of the androgen receptor in prostate cancer and how it is activated in cancer leading to drug resistance.
 Mohammad graduated with a Ph.D. from the Justus Liebig University for his work uncovering the role of signal transduction pathways and transcriptional corepressors in the regulation of androgen receptor signalling in prostate cancer.